Humphreys County, Mississippi

 Humphreys County is a county located in the U.S. state of Mississippi.
 As of the 2020 census, the population was 7,785.
 Its county seat is Belzoni.
 The county is named for Benjamin G. Humphreys.
 Humphreys County is Mississippi's newest county, having been formed in 1918.
 Humphreys County is located in the Mississippi Delta region.

 It was named 'Farm-Raised Catfish Capital of the World' in 1976 by then Governor Cliff Finch, since it produced more farm-raised catfish than any other U.S. county.
 Forty thousand acres (160 square kilometers) of the county are underwater and used to grow catfish.
 About 60% of U.S. farm-raised catfish is raised within a 65 mi radius of the county seat, Belzoni.
 The title "Catfish Capital" has also been claimed by Savannah, Tennessee, and Des Allemands, Louisiana.

+In March 2023, the towns of Rolling Fork, Midnight and Silver City were struck by an EF4, part of the tornado outbreak of March 24–25, 2023.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 431 sqmi, of which 418 sqmi is land and 13 sqmi (3.0%) is water.